kamailio/kamailio-wiki/docs/features/new-in-6.0.x.md

 ### dispatcher

+- algorithm DS_ALG_OVERLOAD set to 64 to be able to used as a flag
 - new set of attributes for overload control (oc)-based routing (RFC7339)
 - new flag 32 to not send ping to destination
 - new rpc command dispatcher.oclist